xraywu/mcp-wegene-assistant/README.md

   - A list of report names, descriptions, endpoints, etc. will be returned
 - **wegene-get-report:** Read the results of a single report under a profile
   - Returns the result JSON specified in [WeGene's Open API platform](https://api.wegene.com)
+  - Arguements
-  - Arguement report_endpoint: The report's endpoint to be retrieved from
+    - report_endpoint: The report's endpoint to be retrieved from
-  - Arguement report_id: The report's id to be retrieved
+    - report_id: The report's id to be retrieved
-  - Arguement profile_id: The profile id to retrieve report from
+    - profile_id: The profile id to retrieve report from

 ## Configuration